syntax-tree/unist/readme.md

 ### Where this specification fits

 unist is not intended to be self-sufficient.
 Instead, it is expected that other specifications implement unist and extend it to express language specific nodes.
-For example, see projects such as [**mdast**][mdast] (for markdown), [**hast**][hast] (for HTML), and [**nlcst**][nlcst] (for natural language).
+For example, see projects such as [**mdast**][mdast] (for Markdown), [**hast**][hast] (for HTML), and [**nlcst**][nlcst] (for natural language).

 unist relates to [JSON][] in that compliant syntax trees can be expressed